-2.6.
-Data Analysis
+2.5.
+Data analysis

-The result of the students' critical thinking test toward the chemistry knowledge that is already gotten then analyzed by using t-test independent sample by using application of SPSS 23 windows version [40] to measure the difference of PBL model and conventional model to increase the students' critical thinking skill.
-The 95% of interval reliance is used in this research to identify alpha or significance level of 0.05 that is used in whole analysis.
-The precondition tests that are done or must be fulfilled before doing t-test of independent sample are normality test and homogeneity test.
-If the significant value is smaller than 0.05, it will cause the rejection of hypothesis because both groups of research -experiment and control class-come from abnormal population and inhomogeneous [40].
+The result of the students' critical thinking test toward the chemistry knowledge that is already gotten then analyzed by using t-test independent sample by using application of SPSS 23 windows version [39] to measure the difference of PBL model and conventional model to increase the students' critical thinking skill.
+Nevertheless, before the independent t-test sample is done, the data must be tested by precondition test that are normality and homogeneity data test.
+The results of these tests show that the research data for experiment and control class are distributed normally and homogeneous it can be seen in Table 1 and Table 2, so it can be done the independent t-test of sample.